 There are several differences between dry blasting and wet blasting.
 Therefore, we listed the main advantages and particularities of each one so that you can see what makes the most sense for your company.

-In this post, we will explain a little bit of the particularities of each equipment and its main advantages.
 In the dry blasting machine, the steel shot can be reused several times, and that's why it is extremely ecological.
 This is one of the main factors that make that this machine continues to be a more economic, productive, and ecological option.

 In resume, the water blasting can be done more simply, as it is not necessary to "envelop" the site.
 This equipment does not generate dust and does not affect installations nearly to the working area.

 When selecting the wet blasting, the important thing is to know that the more water the machine uses, the less productive it will be.
 The water works as a friction inhibitor and in high volumes, it reduces the rugosity.